 RSL ‘No.1 Tourney’ Shuttle.

-When the All-England Championships commenced again after the Second World War in 1947, again with a change of venue this time to Harringay Arena, the shuttle supplier was changed to Reinforce Shuttlecocks Ltd or RSL as the company was known throughout the badminton world.
-RSL had been manufacturing shuttles at its factory in Sandwich, Kent since 1928 and use their No.1 Tourney shuttle for the Championships.
+When the All-England Championships commenced again after the Second World War in 1947, again with a change of venue this time to Harringay Arena, the shuttle supplier was changed to Reinforced Shuttlecocks Ltd or RSL as the company was known throughout the badminton world.
+RSL had been manufacturing shuttles at its factory in South Norwood since 1928 before moving to Sandwich, Kent in 1946 and use their No.1 Tourney shuttle for the Championships.
 In order to guarantee the supply of top-quality goose feathers which were only available in China, RSL in 1980 entered into an arrangement with the Chinese Government whereby they set up a factory in Canton, China with the Chinese providing the raw materials and RSL the experience and machinery which had been perfected over the years.